lihuang258/LoRAP/README.md

 - `--save_model`: Specifies the directory where the compressed model will be stored.
 - `--real_com`: Whether to actually compress the model.

-After compression, we refer to <a href="https://github.com/horseee/LLM-Pruner">LLM-Pruner</a> for fine-tuning as well as evaluation.
+After compression, we refer to <a href="https://github.com/horseee/LLM-Pruner">LLM-Pruner</a> for Lora fine-tuning as well as evaluation.
 The latest version of the evaluation is <a href="https://github.com/EleutherAI/lm-evaluation-harness">lm-evaluation-harness</a>.
 Since LoRA fine-tuning only supports torch.nn.Linear and Conv1D, the model isn't compressed during compression.
 Instead, after fine-tuning, the model is decomposed once again based on `After_tune.py`.

 ## Model Evaluation